-New malaria tool shows which kids at greatest riskMay 8th, 2013 in Diseases, Conditions, Syndromes /
+New malaria tool shows which kids at greatest riskMay 8, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers at Michigan State University have identified a test that can determine which children with malaria are likely to develop cerebral malaria, a much more life-threatening form of the disease.